-The Riverside City Council has heretofore determined that it is necessary to utilize the provisions of the Landscaping and Lighting Act of 1972, a benefit assessment act, to form Street Lighting District No. 1 over the entire City and to assess benefiting properties in proportion to the benefits that the various properties will receive.
-The benefit accruing to the properties will be a direct benefit to all lots within the City, which have the capability of being developed, whether or not they currently have improvements upon them.
+The Riverside City Council determined that it was necessary to utilize the provisions of the Landscaping and Lighting Act of 1972, a benefit assessment act, to form Street Lighting District No. 1 over the entire City and to assess benefiting properties in proportion to the benefits that the various properties will receive.
+The benefit accruing to the properties is a direct benefit to all lots within the City, which have the capability of being developed, whether or not they currently have improvements on them.
 This direct benefit provides increased property protection, personal safety, visibility, traffic safety, as well as provides an image of a progressive, well-lit city to outsiders and enhances property values citywide.
 The lighting of public facilities and parks also benefits the City as a whole.
+Therefore, street lighting is a direct and special benefit to all residents in the City.